Saltear navegación

 Article 3 – General Considerations

-a) Patagonia Run Mountain Hardwear 2024 is organized by Spartan Race S.A.U.
+a) Patagonia Run 2026 is organized by Spartan Race S.A.U.

 b) The Race Directors will ensure compliance of these rules by all runners and decide on any issues related to the competition.
 All inquiries regarding course characteristics, competition, official times, etc. should be submitted to Patagonia Run Directors via email to info@patagoniarun.com.